 - Edit the other Data Types to match the data types for the corresponding database.
 For example, LONG, MEMO and DATETIME are data types that may be slightly different for each database.

 - After you have edited all the applicable data types, run the SQL query.

-The screenshot used below is from the SQL Query Analyzer tool by MS SQL Server.
+The screenshot used below is from the SQL Query Analyzer tool by Microsoft SQL Server.
 If you are using another SQL Analyzer tool the screen will be slightly different, depending on the database.